 Most inflatable kayaks are like canoes and have no deck.
 A few like the Gumotex Framura and Swing, or the Grabner Explorer and Decathlon X500 and some Advanced Elements have fixed decks.
-Others like the Kokopelli Moki or Gumotex Seawave (flashing above) have zip-back or removable decks.
+Others like the Kokopelli Moki or Gumotex Seawave (flashing above) have zip-back or velcro decks.

 Above, a yellow Incept K40 with a zip-back deck, the one time I used it like that.
 And later, when I bought my Seawave (above left and below) I got the optional fully removable deck thinking it might be handy.
 I tried it once, took some pictures, never used it again and eventually sold it.

 Any touring luggage will surely be in dry bags anyway and better touring IKs have plenty of attachment points.
 Best of all there’s no need to faff about with spray skirts and cags to match, and I find it’s so much more agreeable to paddle in the open air and not feel hemmed in.
 If it’s cold or inclement, I wear a drysuit.

 If you come from hardshell or folding kayaks you might think a deck’s a good idea, but length-for-length hardshells are heavier, less stable and less buoyant than IKs.
 All that means they slice through waves better and sit much lower in the water so need to allow water to wash over the decks.
 Also, with a hardshell, knee blocks on the underside of the front deck are crucial in the way the paddler interacts with their boat, creating a solid connection for bracing or pivoting against the swell.
 For better or worse, raft-like IKs are wider and less tippy.
 Using thigh braces and a solid footrest (below) is about as close as it gets to improving that ‘sat on a log’ IK feeling; you can’t realistically brace your knees under an IK’s fabric deck.